Managing a fulfillment order

 If you're using the distributed model, you must send a create fulfillment order request to initiate physical fulfillment.

-If you're using the orchestrated model, Digital River submits this fulfillment order request for you.
+Digital River submits this fulfillment order request if you use the orchestrated model.

-In both the distributed and orchestrated models, you should subscribe to events that occur during a fulfillment order's lifecycle.
-These events notify you of (1) pending shipments, (2) backordered products, (3) shipped products and (4) product cancellations.
+You should subscribe to events that occur during a fulfillment order's lifecycle in distributed and orchestrated models.
+These events notify you of (1) pending shipments, (2) back-ordered products, (3) shipped products, and (4) product cancellations.

-You can also use shipments to track the progress of a delivery.
+You can also use to track the progress of a delivery.

 The following describes the request's required data and optional data:

-For a full list of specifications, refer to the Fulfillment Orders APIs reference documentation.
+For a full list of specifications, refer to the reference documentation.

-This required data can be retrieved from an order in an accepted state:
+This required data can be retrieved from an order in an state:

 POST/fulfillment-orders